sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   which the calling service can communicate directly with the destination service

 - *Is container to container networking enabled in evans?
-  Looks like it does not.
+It is now.

   ```
   < workspace/pal-tracker-distributed - master > cf add-network-policy tracker-allocations --destination-app tracker-registration --protocol tcp --port 8080-8090
-  Adding network policy to app tracker-allocations in org sashin.pivotal.io / space sandbox as sashin@pivotal.io...
-  provided scopes [cloud_controller.read password.write cloud_controller.write openid uaa.user] do not include allowed scopes [network.admin network.write]
-  FAILED
   ```

 - Add network policy